From Associate to Doctorate: A Complete Guide to College Degree Levels

 Doctoral Degrees

-A doctorate represents the highest degree you can get in academia.
-There are a few types of doctoral degrees you can get.
+In many fields, a doctorate is the terminal degree.
+There are a few types of doctoral degrees you can earn.

 Professional doctorates train you for a professional career.
 For example, law school and med school are two common professional paths.
-A Ph.D., on the other hand — by far one of the most common types of doctorates — emphasizes theory and research.
+A Ph.D., on the other hand — the most common type of doctorate — emphasizes theory and research.

 In a doctoral program, you’ll take graduate-level seminars and courses, take comprehensive exams, conduct original research, and defend a dissertation in front of a faculty committee.

-Most applied doctorates take 3-5 years, while a Ph.D. typically requires 4-6 years of coursework.
+Most applied doctorates take 3-5 years to earn, while a Ph.D. typically requires 4-6 years of coursework.
 In certain fields, you can earn your doctorate online.

 Some doctoral programs require a master’s degree for admission, whereas others admit applicants with just a bachelor’s degree.
 You may need to submit standardized test scores depending on the program.